Thunderstruck -- A Webcomic by Grayson Towler

 Interlude: Saxony's Partner

-In New Orleans, we meet Saxony Canterbury’s partner in the Steel Angels detective agency.
-This is the beautiful Hayaka – a woman who is half-human and half-kitsune (Japanese fox-spirit).
-Whatever powers she gains from her spirit lineage, Hayaka also carries a weakness: whoever holds her “White Ball” holds her soul in his hand.
+In New Orleans, we meet Saxony Canterbury's partner in the Steel Angels detective agency.
+This is the beautiful Hayaka -- a woman who is half-human and half-kitsune (Japanese fox-spirit).
+Whatever powers she gains from her spirit lineage, Hayaka also carries a weakness: whoever holds her "White Ball" holds her soul in his hand.

-A man named Grant Grogan has stolen this important artifact, and now uses it to command Hayaka… and by proxy, Saxony.
-Like Ray Warwick, Grogan is one of the seven top members of Perivigilum (or “Vigil” for short), a group Saxony describes as “the most powerful players in the magical world.”
-Grogan has come to New Orleans for two reasons – to take control of the magical element in the city, and to investigate Sharon and Gail Curmen.
+A man named Grant Grogan has stolen this important artifact, and now uses it to command HayakaÉ and by proxy, Saxony.
+Like Ray Warwick, Grogan is one of the seven top members of Perivigilum (or "Vigil" for short), a group Saxony describes as "the most powerful players in the magical world."
+Grogan has come to New Orleans for two reasons -- to take control of the magical element in the city, and to investigate Sharon and Gail Curmen.

 He forcibly enlists Saxony and Hayaka to serve him in both of these ends.
-With no recourse to accept, the two agree to help… at least until they can figure out how to escape Grogan’s grasp.
+With no recourse to accept, the two agree to helpÉ at least until they can figure out how to escape Grogan's grasp.

 Click Here to Go Directly to this Interlude